 Assists individuals with limited movement to use their head to direct the mouse cursor.
 FREE!

 5. The Principles of Universal Design (UD), North Carolina State University: Universal Design poster

 These principles will help you create activities and an environment accessible for all learners.

-8. YouTube: They offer an auto-caption feature that can benefits not only deaf users, but also people who watch videos in really noisy places, like airport terminals.
+8. YouTube Channel: They offer an auto-caption feature that can benefits not only deaf users, but also people who watch videos in really noisy places, like airport terminals.
 The tool will be able to translate captions into your choice of 50 languages.
 For now, however, auto-captioning works only with videos in English.

 Please share your resources for adaptive technology with me, and I’ll post them on this blog and my PLE.